 Programming language is the way to instruct the computer to perform some particular operation.
 Programming languages are used to develop softwares.
 Programming languages are basically categorized into two types: –

 A low level language is that programming language which can be directly understood by the computer.
 Low level language is further categorized into two types:

 a.
 Machine Language:

 Machine language is represented in the form of 0 and 1.
 It is also known as binary language.
-It is directly understood by the computer without any translations.
-It is difficult to understand and use.

 b.
 Assembly Language:

 Assembly language instructions are represented by predefined symbols known as mnemonic codes.
 Mnemonic codes are easier to understand as compared to machine language.